Wall Street rises and markets rally worldwide as Trump softens his tough talk on tariffs and the Fed

 On Wall Street, Big Tech helped lead stock indexes higher.

-Super Micro Computer, a company that makes servers used in AI, leaped 8.8%.
-Palantir Technologies, which offers an AI platform for customers, climbed 8%.
+Super Micro Computer, a company that makes servers used in AI, rose 7.6%.
+Palantir Technologies, which offers an AI platform for customers, climbed 7.3%.

 In stock markets abroad, indexes jumped 2.1% in France, 2.4% in Hong Kong and 1.9% in Japan.
 Stocks in Shanghai were an exception, where they dipped 0.1%.